 The Mermaid site is located next to the Northwester II windfarm, which is under construction.
 The Seastar site is located between the existing windfarms Nobelwind and Northwind.

-Situated 50km away from the project, the Otary logistical hub in the port of Ostend will support the operations and maintenance of the windfarm.
+Situated 50km away from the project, the Otary logistical hub in the port of Ostend supports the operations and maintenance of the windfarm.

-The windfarm will feature 58 SG 8.0-167DD 8MW wind turbines from Siemens Gamesa Renewable Energy.
-The Mermaid site will feature 28 turbines, while the remaining 30 will be installed at the Seastar site.
+The windfarm features 58 SG 8.0-167DD 8.4MW wind turbines from Siemens Gamesa Renewable Energy.
+The Mermaid site features 28 turbines while the remaining 30 were installed at the Seastar site.

-The turbines will rest on monopile foundations, which will be installed with a transition piece to house wind turbine generators (WTGs).
+The turbines have been installed on monopile foundations using DEME’s DP2 offshore installation vessel Apollo.
+The foundations were installed with a transition piece to house wind turbine generators (WTGs).

-Inter-array cables to be laid in looped string formation will connect the WTGs to two substations.
-Each substation will be linked to the grid through high-voltage XLPE 800mm² aluminium submarine cables rated at up to 245kV.
+Inter-array cables laid in looped string formation connect the WTGs to two substations.
+Each substation is linked to the grid through high-voltage XLPE 800mm² aluminium submarine cables rated at up to 245kV.

-The export cables will have a diameter of 247mm and weight of approximately 96.4kg per metre.
+The export cables have a diameter of 247mm and weigh approximately 96.4kg per metre.

-The offshore substations will step-up the voltage from 33kV to 220kV before feeding the modular offshore gird (MOG) operated by Elia Systems.
+The offshore substations increase the voltage from 33kV to 220kV before feeding the modular offshore grid (MOG) operated by Elia Systems.

-The SeaMade offshore windfarm is estimated to cost €1.3bn ($1.4bn).
-European Investment Bank (EIB) is offering a credit line of €250m ($282m) through the European Fund for Strategic Investments.
+The SeaMade offshore windfarm was estimated to cost €1.3bn ($1.4bn).
+The European Investment Bank (EIB) provided a credit line of €250m ($282m) through the European Fund for Strategic Investments.

-The project is funded by a syndicate of lenders consisting of EIB, Danish export credit agency EKF, Santander, Société Générale, Siemens Bank, Bank of China, MUFG, Belfius, KfW IPEX, BNP Paribas, ASN Bank, ING, Commerzbank, Rabobank, SMTB, and Triodos.
+The project was funded by a syndicate of lenders, consisting of EIB, Danish export credit agency EKF, Santander, Société Générale, Siemens Bank, Bank of China, MUFG, Belfius, KfW IPEX, BNP Paribas, ASN Bank, ING, Commerzbank, Rabobank, SMTB, and Triodos.

 Siemens Gamesa Renewable Energy was awarded a contract to supply wind turbines for the project in December 2018.
 The contract also includes a 17-year service agreement.

-Tideway-Hellenic Cables consortium received a $50m turnkey contract to deliver and install submarine export cables for the windfarm in December 2018.
-Hellenic Cables will be responsible for the production of the cables, while the installation will be performed by Tideway.
+Tideway-Hellenic Cables consortium received a $50m turnkey contract to deliver and install submarine export cables for the offshore windfarm in December 2018.
+Hellenic Cables was responsible for the production of the cables, while the installation will be performed by Tideway.